 All students will participate in UK pre-departure orientation activities.
 Students will often participate in orientation activities upon arrival in the host country as well.
 In addition to pre-departure orientations, students will have access to on-going orientation resources during and after their program to maximize the intercultural and intellectual learning potential at each phase of the education abroad experience.
 Students are strongly encouraged to independently research their host country.
 Participants should consider the history, current politics, social media outlets, tourism boards, etc.

 In support of the University of Kentucky's compelling interest in the educational benefit of diversity within the UK Student body, UK Education Abroad encourages all students to apply for an education abroad program that best suits their academic and personal needs.
 For more information, please see our diversity abroad resources, here.

 For More Information

-- Dr. Gerry Gairola, faculty member in the Health Sciences department at the University of Kentucky, firstname.lastname@example.org.
+Dr. Gerry Gairola, faculty member in the Department of Clinical Sciences at the University of Kentucky, firstname.lastname@example.org.
 Dr. Gairola will be directing the program.

 Ms. Susan McVey, EA Advisor, email@example.com.